Get my latest book, You CAN Change Other People

 Chef Lois Ellen Frank, PhD, is a cultural anthropologist, chef and food educator, activist, and self-described “mixed corn” amalgam of many different peoples and cultures.

-Raised on Long Island by a mother from the Kiowah tribe and a Jewish father (and a much more complex lineage than that describes), Frank was taught to accept and honor all parts of herself so that she could be a whole human being.
+Raised on Long Island of mixed heritage, Frank was taught to accept and honor all parts of herself so that she could be a whole human being.

 Interested in food and cooking from a young age, Frank studied to be a chef but found the classical European tradition stultifying, and oppressively gender-based.
 (Men got to be chefs; women had to settle for being “cooks.”)
 She rebelled against the wastefulness inherent in making the same dish over and over until the client was satisfied, and throwing out all the “failed” attempts.

 Next Frank turned to food photography, and set up a successful commercial practice.
-But again, after tossing gallons of pancake mix and hundreds of perfectly good pizzas while trying to get the perfect corporate photo, she realized that making money photographing unhealthy, unsustainable, and highly processed industrials foods was not her calling.
+But again, after tossing gallons of pancake mix and hundreds of perfectly good pizzas while trying to get the perfect corporate photo, she realized that making money being a food photographer in the corporate food industry was not her calling.

-Always connected to her Native American heritage, Frank began cooking, teaching, and writing about Native American cuisine – to the consternation of food publishing houses and academics who insisted there was no such thing.
+Always connected to her heritage, Frank began cooking, teaching, and writing about Native American cuisine – to the consternation of food publishing houses and academics who insisted there was no such thing.

 Her book, Native American Cooking: Foods of the Southwest Indian Nations, was published in 1991, followed in 2002 by Foods of the Southwest Indian Nations: Native American Recipes, and Taco Table in 2009.